Chicago, IL

 Do I really need a Streets & Sanitation permit?

 If your truck will block parking spots on a public street in most Chicago neighborhoods, yes.
-The permit costs $25 but requires 14 days lead time.
 Skipping it risks a citation and the truck being ticketed/towed.

 Are Chicago movers cheaper than NYC?